Biathlon

 This Biathlon 4 Newbies video is a great primer!

-Biathlon is a really fun winter sport combining skate skiing and shooting. .22 caliber rifles are used to shoot 5 targets at a distance of 50m.
+Biathlon is a winter sport combining skate skiing and shooting. .22 caliber rifles are used to shoot 5 targets at a distance of 50m.
 Shooting is done in both prone (laying down) and standing positions.
 Racers ski a certain number of laps, based on the race, and shoot between each lap.
-They must manage their skiing output on the course to be able to then accurately shoot at the targets between laps.
+They must manage their skiing to be able to then accurately shoot at the targets between laps.

 Our Programs